orbeon/orbeon-forms-doc/form-runner/feature/localization.md

 Norwegian | F | F | P | P | P
 Russian   | F | F | P | P | P

+## Known limitations

+Form Builder (Orbeon Forms PE only) lets you create forms in multiple languages.
+Most world languages are available, with some limitations described below.

+1. PDF output: There are some  known issues with ligatures in some Indian languages such as Hindi or Tamil.
+2. Right-to-left languages are not officially supported.

+We are glad to get help to address these two limitations.